 WOB produces a wide variety of productions each year.
-Some of these shows are perfect for the whole family to enjoy, while others may be a little more adult in nature.
-If that is the case, the Box Office will always try to give you a little heads-up if your reservation includes children.
-In general though, we do find that young children sometimes have trouble sitting through a Mainstage performance.
+Some of these shows are perfect for the whole family to enjoy, while others may be a little more mature in nature.
+If that is the case, the Box Office will always try to give you a little heads-up if your ticket purchase includes children.
+In general though, we do find that young children sometimes have trouble sitting through dinner and a full Mainstage performance.

 So how young is too young?

 This is another one of those dicey questions that can lead to hurt feelings if not handled properly.
 And the answer is different for our Mainstage and Children's Theatre productions.
 For both types of shows, we discourage our patrons from bringing children that are too young to sit in a seat by themselves.
 We don't have high chairs, but we do have a few booster seats.
 And the Fire Marshall does not allow us to park strollers in the aisles.
 Let's face it.
 The point of going to theatre is to be entertained by the people on the stage.
-If your youngster is too young to understand what's going on, then there's always the risk that junior will get fussy and you'll end up walking him/her back and forth in the lobby.
+If your youngster is too young to understand what's going on, then there's always the risk that the little one will get fussy and you'll end up walking him/her back and forth in the lobby.
 For the Children's Theatre, this isn't quite as big a deal.
-The show's only an hour long and we strive to do shows that encourage a certain amount of audience participation.
+The show is only an hour long and geared for ages 3 - 12.
+We strive to do shows that encourage a certain amount of audience participation.
 In other words, people expect a certain amount of noise from the audience at the children's shows.

 The Mainstage is a slightly different story.
 If you don't think your child can sit through an hour and a half of dinner followed by a show that runs an additional two to two and a half hours, then you probably want to hire a baby sitter for the evening.
 Some kids handle this type of setting better than others.
 Of course, we've run across a couple of adults over the age of 30 who can't do that.
 So maybe age isn't the delineating factor here . . .

-A subscriber is someone who has decided to show their support for our theatre by buying one ticket for each show up front.
+A Season Subscriber is someone who has decided to show their support for the theatre by buying one ticket for each show up front.
 Subscribers are really the heart of any dinner theatre.
 It means we have a steady base of supporters that we know will be coming to our shows.
 It means there is a group of people out there who like what we're doing and know they're going to have a good time when they come to see us.

 What's in it for me?

 Here's what being a subscriber means for you.
-First (and probably foremost), buying your tickets up front gives you a pretty significant price break on a Mainstage ticket.
+First (and probably foremost), buying your tickets up front and in advance of the season opening gives you a pretty significant price break on a Mainstage ticket.
 So if you know you're going to visit us more than once in a season, why not buy tickets in advance and save some money?